Preparing for Birth During COVID-19 – Podcast Ep 31 - Baby Chick

 7. Have a support system in place for after birth.

-If you don’t have friends or family members that live close by, find professionals (such as lactation consultants, postpartum doulas, family therapists, etc.) who can provide you with the virtual support you need.
+If you don’t have friends or family members who live close by, find professionals (such as lactation consultants, postpartum doulas, family therapists, etc.) who can provide you with the virtual support you need.

 8. Consider spreading out or delaying follow-up visits.